DETAILED MENU

 without us having any control over the process.
 Apart from reasoning,

-to have control over the situation.
+some strong emotions, it is almost impossible to have control over the

 Thoughts repeat themselves, jostling each other, leading us into ruminations.